jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-actuator.md

 Now, we need a couple of main application classes to actually have the application do something useful.

-We start with an Spring Boot, VMware GemFire Server application functioning as the temperature sensor (device) using the `TemperatureSensor` class:
+We start with an Spring Boot, [vmware-gemfire-name] Server application functioning as the temperature sensor (device) using the `TemperatureSensor` class: